ech08ravo/2019C/Interactions.md

 Actor "Community of Practice" as CP entity "Learning Environment" as LE

-TED -> Dep : Add Resources and activities
+TEDS -> Dep : Add Resources and activities
 CD -> PE : Enter course and learner details (subjects, timeframe, etc.)
 PE -> Dep : Search for resources and activities to meet course details PE -> Web : Search for resources and activities to meet course and learner details